Chapter 1: Show Me What I'm Looking For

-Santana brought the last of her cigarette up to her lips, before flicking the butt onto the heated bitumen, watching as the embers scattered across the road.
-She stared at them as they turned from glowing orange to black, thinking back over her Abuela's words.
+Santana brought the last of her cigarette up to her lips, taking in a dissatisfying drag.
+Her body no longer welcomed the taste, or the relaxing hit.
+She flicked the butt onto the heated bitumen and watched as the embers scattered across the road.
+She stared at them, as they turned from glowing orange to black, thinking back over her Abuela's words.

 I'll be waiting for you.

-She reached over to her bag and picked up the book once more, reading over the back cover again, searching for something that made the least bit of logical sense.
+She reached over to her bag and picked up the book again, reading over the back cover, searching for something that made at the least a shard of logical sense.

 With his final breath, he feels two small hands in his – and then nothing.
 He awakens in the afterlife, where he learns that heaven is not a lush Garden of Eden but a place where your earthly life is explained to you by five people who were in it.
 These people may have been loved ones or distant strangers.
 Yet each of them changed your path forever.

-Is she trying to tell me she's one of my five, or that I'm yet to find them?
+Is she trying to tell me she's one of them, or am I yet to meet any?